DwightTRAX/dsi-assessment-2/README.md

 We recommend skimming over all the questions and solving the ones that you are most confident about first.

-You can run the test with this command from the root directory:
+All the questions in this assessment can be tested using the unit tests.
+You can run the tests with this command from the root directory (assessment-2/):

-    python test/unittests.py
+    `make test`

+## Repository Structure

+The repository has the following folder structure:

+        assessment-2
+        ├── Makefile
+        ├── README.md
+        ├── src
+        │   ├── __init__.py
+        │   ├── assessment.py
+        ├── data
+        │   ├── people.txt
+        │   ├── housing.sql
+        |   |-- buy.csv
+        |   |-- rent.csv
+        ├── test
+            ├── __init__.py
+            └── unittests.py

+* At the end of 60 minutes, don't forget to submit a pull request.

 Good luck!